kdzwinel/TrackTrackNo/readme.md

 ## Features
 - [x] block known trackers
   - [ ] periodically pull tracker list
-- [ ] hendicap fingerprinting
-- [ ] allow to create a safelist of pages and domains
+- [ ] allow to create a safelist of domains
 - [ ] allow to easily disable & reenable
-- [ ] opt-out anonymized user stats
-- [ ] ability to send feedback
-- [ ] onboarding experience
+- [x] show popup with information about the page
-- [ ] deboarding experience
+  - [ ] list all blocked resources

 ## How to install it
 1. Download or clone this repository